 Professional/Short Course Zero Carbon Buildings (Technology and Modelling) (Level 5)

-Funding from the Student Loans Company is available for applicants who meet the eligibility criteria.
+Funding is available for applicants who meet the eligibility criteria.

 The Zero Carbon Building (Technology and Modelling) course will enable you to gain technical knowledge on the application of principles relating to zero carbon dwellings (such as Passivhaus), including site analysis, fabric evaluation, services selection and renewable energy options.

-It will be delivered as a stand-alone credit-bearing short course and meets the criteria for Lifelong Loan Entitlement funding through the Student Loan Company.
+It will be delivered as a stand-alone credit-bearing short course and meets the criteria for Higher Education Short Course (HESC) loans, available to apply for once your application has been approved.

 If you are unfamiliar with higher education settings, full support will be given and the course has been designed to meet the highest standard of inclusive design, with a mix of in-person teaching and an online learning environment where material is available in digital formats, including recordings of live sessions, learning material and online reading lists in accessible formats.